CleanCocoa/FloatingFilter/README.md

 ### When all possible items are known

-This is useful if you want to filter e.g. a limited collection of files, like "Recent Files", or to display a lsit of known macros.
+This is useful if you want to filter e.g. a limited collection of files, like "Recent Files", or to display a list of known macros.

 ```swift